6 Major Mainframe Migration Project challenges and how to avoid themSeptember 20, 2019

 Thanks, Rob for giving so many great tips and recommendations.
 If you look back on the many migration projects that Asysco has done over the last 20 years and the 100% success rate, what is the secret for success?

-Rob: Our experience and proven project methodology allows us to confidently plan and manage our projects.
+Rob: Our experience and proven project methodology allow us to confidently plan and manage our projects.
 We have a very experienced team at Asysco and with that comes the ‘know-how’.
 Couple that with our open, honest and transparent culture, with a ‘no blame’ attitude and we can navigate confidently around issues as and when they arise.
 We believe in true partnerships where we align to a common goal for project success.

 Rob joined Asysco in 2009 with 20 years of experience in IT Change & Operations.

-Most of that time was focused in the Finance & Banking sector.
+Most of that time was focused on the Finance & Banking sector.
 Since joining Asysco Rob has been responsible for the successful delivery of the global project portfolio, working all across the world and has been involved in over 40 successful mainframe migrations.
 He spends most of his time in Europe and North America.
 Rob studied Computer Science at Filton Technical College and is a certified Project Manager.
 He is also a member of the Asysco Executive Management Team.